SvenGroot/Scripts/ApiLinks/README.md

 and those to a json file.
 Any identifiers it can't resolve will be set to "!UNKNOWN!" so you can find them and resolve them manually.

+`Create-HelpReferences.ps1` can also be used for C++ doxygen documentation.
+In that case, pass the `-Cpp` and `-CppNamespace` arguments, and use the doxygen tag file instead of a directory for the `-HelpPath`.

 Link targets in the json will use the file base name only.
 Set the `#prefix` and `#suffix` values to create valid links.